API documentation¶

 Arguments:

-X (list or numpy.ndarray or pandas.DataFrame): Training data
+X (numpy.ndarray or pandas.DataFrame): Training data

-y (list or numpy.ndarray or pandas.DataFrame): Training targets
+y (numpy.ndarray or pandas.Series): Training targets

 Returns: